 The Eleventh Circuit has recently delivered an important decision about the implications of a violation of a criminal defendant's right to be represented by an attorney.
-This decision was preceded by an en banc hearing of the defendant's appeal.
-The defendant petitioned to overturn the jury verdict that found him guilty of five sex-related crimes involving minors.
-This verdict was based, inter alia, on the testimony of a government witness who told the jury that the defendant possessed child pornography.
-The witness testified before and after lunchtime on the same day.
-The defendant's attorney returned late from the lunch break to discover that the trial judge allowed the witness to testify in his absence for seven minutes.
-The witness seven minutes, the witness
+141 This decision was preceded by an en banc hearing of the defendant's appeal.
+142 The defendant petitioned to overturn the jury verdict that found him guilty of five sex-related crimes involving minors.
+143 This verdict was based, inter alia, on the testimony of a government witness who told the jury that the defendant possessed child pornography.
+144 The witness testified before and after lunchtime on the same day.
+145 The defendant's attorney returned late from the lunch break to discover that the trial judge allowed the witness to testify in his absence for seven minutes.
+146 During these seven minutes, the witness gave answers to eighteen questions of the prosecuting attorney.
+147 These answers gave the jury information incriminating the defendant, but they accounted for less than one percent of the total testimony.
+148 Moreover, "the little testimony that counsel had missed was repeated in even more detail by the same witness after counsel returned to the courtroom."
+149